marsbard/puppet-alfresco/README.md

 	}

-Note that currently the only supported value for "alfresco_version" is "4.2.f".
+Note that currently the only supported values for "alfresco_version" are "4.2.f" and "5.0.x".

 #### <a name='standalone'></a>Standalone installer
 It is also possible to install directly to a machine using a simple bash